OK K.O.! Let's Play Heroes: Development

-Ian Jones-Quartey, the creator of OK K.O., was cautious about tie-in videogames that were of poor quality, and wanted to collaborate with a game development studio that shared his passion for the material and to create a videogame in tandem with the show.
+Ian Jones-Quartey, the creator of OK K.O., was cautious about tie-in videogames that were of poor quality, and wanted to collaborate with a game development studio that shared his passion for the material and to create a video game in tandem with the show.
 This approach would ensure that neither the game developers nor animators would try to imitate each other.
 Cartoon Network connected him and OK K.O. co-executive producer Toby Jones with Capy Games.
 Jones-Quartey was already familiar with Capy and was thrilled to work with them.
 At the start of the collaboration, they were still brainstorming and developing the show, and wanted the game to develop in the same way.
 On December 7, 2017, the first trailer for the game was released.

 Reception

 Upon release, OK K.O.!
 Let's Play Heroes received mostly positive reviews.
-A review by PlayStation LifeStyle remarked that the game "shows that licensed kids cartoon adaptations don’t have to be mediocre, and that they can be filled with the same charm as the television shows that made them beloved in the first place.", but was criticized for its repetitive combat.
+A review by PlayStation LifeStyle remarked that the game "shows that licensed kids cartoon adaptations don't have to be mediocre, and that they can be filled with the same charm as the television shows that made them beloved in the first place.", but was criticized for its repetitive combat.